Q&A with Valéria Piccoli, Mia’s Curator of Latin American Art –– Minneapolis Institute of Art

 At the Pinacoteca, you led a reorganization of the permanent collection on display.
 How do you approach that process?

 I really understand museum work as a collaboration.
 It’s never the work of one person.
-It has to come from all the knowledge that already exists in this place—how can we interweave all these stories and create a big narrative and speaks to the history of the institution, the history of the collection, and also the power of what these artists are saying.
+It has to come from all the knowledge that already exists in this place—how can we interweave all these stories and create a big narrative that speaks to the history of the institution, the history of the collection, and also the power of what these artists are saying.
 It’s super-challenging and something I really love to do.

 I think all museums have roots in imperialism, and many institutions all over the world are making the effort to reshape themselves.
 What I see as important is how the museum can be a safe space for people to share ideas, to express themselves, to see themselves.
 How can we be an agent for social change in this way?
 I think this is what museums need to be at this point.